 Not that an Avengers/X-Men crossover ever needs a "reason", but this crossover feels like the inevitable result of Bob Harras being both the Avengers writer and the editor of the X-Men line.
 More explicitly it's the result of the Avengers and the X-Men both celebrating their 30th anniversaries this year.
 This crossover is more of an X-Men story in terms of villains and setting, but the point of the crossover, as expressed in its name, is that the Avengers and X-Men do have some familial ties.

 Those ties are exploited in only the most mechanical way possible, though.
 We saw in the last issue of Avengers that someone kidnapped Luna, the daughter of Crystal and Quicksilver.
 That someone turns out to be Fabian Cortez.
 So both the Avengers and X-Men go after Cortez.
 It's worth noting that Quicksilver is only with the X-Men after having been unceremoniously transferred there from X-Factor during Fatal Attractions, a crossover that was published directly before this (X-Men #25 was a Fatal Attractions issue, issue #26 is part of Bloodties).
 And Cortez's reason for kidnapping Luna is somewhere between unexplained and nonsensical.
 The fact that Quicksilver and Scarlet Witch are the children of Magneto is of course mentioned in this series but it's not relevant in any specific way.
-And that's the biggest failing of this crossover not just because it fails to create lasting connections between Marvel's best selling franchise and the Avengers, but because it means that the villains of the series (Cortez and the equally uninteresting Exodus) have no sensible motivations at all.
+And that's the biggest failing of this crossover not just because it doesn't create lasting connections between Marvel's best selling franchise and the Avengers, but because it means that the villains of the series (Cortez and the equally uninteresting Exodus) have no sensible motivations at all.
 So basically the two teams break down into random team-up configurations and run around Genosha for a while and then it's all over.

 One thing that does make this story of interest to Avengers readers is that it results in the Avengers giving up their status as UN peacekeepers.
 That's probably the most impactful thing to come out of this.
 So in that sense i guess the series is ultimately more relevant to the Avengers even though it uses X-Men props.
 It is also good to see the Avengers taking an interest in mutant-related issues, although as we'll see it's mostly for self-interested reasons.